claular19/201-reading-notes/Class 10.md

 for quick migration between different hosts for transferring VMs.

 Takeaway: Veeam seems like a convenient tool for easily backing up and restoring data.
 When learning about backing up and recovering data, it's important to understand the resources we have to do so.
+Companies can use this for securing data in case problems with servers arise.